cfengtui/Case_study/README.md

 For all consumers that have ever being delinquent, the probability will be one.
 For other consumers, for each individual i,  calculate the months to matuarity m_i, the model has produced the delinquent probability p_i, then the probability of delinquent at any time in the mortgage lifetime is: 1-(1-p_i)**m_i

 The above calcultion is based on the assumption that the p_i remains the same in the future.
-We can of course simulate all the future data of X to calculate p_i_t, and adjust above formula accordingly.
+We can also try to simulate all the future data of X to calculate p_i_t, and adjust above formula accordingly.